 230 g package of Reese’s Pieces

-- Preheat oven to 325°F or 300°F Convection.
+- Preheat the oven to 350°F or 325°F Convection.
 Line two 12 cup cupcake pans with paper liners.
 (You will need to partially refill one of the pans for the second batch of 6 – 8 cupcakes).

 - In a small bowl, combine the finely chopped chocolate with hot coffee or hot water.
 Let the mixture stand, stirring occasionally, until the chocolate is melted and the mixture is smooth.